What's to know about protein C deficiency?

 Problems during pregnancy

-Purpura fulminans develops soon after birth, when blood clots form in small blood vessels all over the body.
+Purpura fulminans develops soon after birth.
+Blood clots form in small blood vessels all over the body.

 When to see a doctor

 People should seek medical help immediately if any of the following symptoms appear:

-- Red or purple color
+- a red or purple color on the skin

-- Warmth in the painful area
+- warmth in the painful area

-Statistics from the International Society on Thrombosis and Haemostasis show 1 out of every 4 pulmonary embolisms is fatal.
-People should seek emergency medical help if any of these symptoms develop:
+Statistics from the International Society on Thrombosis and Haemostasis show that 1 out of every 4 pulmonary embolisms is fatal.

-- Shortness of breath
+- shortness of breath

-- Chest pain
+- chest pain

-- Coughing up blood
+- coughing up blood

 Treatment and outlook

-- After surgery
+- after surgery

-- When using a catheter
+- when using a catheter

-- During long periods without movement
+- during long periods without movement